 Tact Bivvy 2.0 – Emergency Sleeping Bag Commercial Video

-This bag has the benefit of being reusable and durable.
-Of the 5 sleeping bags, we will look at, and this is the closest to a regular sleeping bag.
+This emergency sleeping bag has the benefit of being reusable and durable.
+Of the five sleeping bags, we will look at, this is the closest to a regular sleeping bag.
 The amount of insulation makes it warm but heavy.
 Its easily compressible size makes it good for emergency preparation.

 - Bag Size: 74.8 x 29.5 x 11.8 inches